NMSCD/NMS-Save-Decoder/README.md

 ## Usage

-You will need `python3` and to run `pip install lz4` to use this script properly.
+To properly use this script, install `python3`, then run `pip install lz4`.

 ### Decoding a Save